 Of course, kids don’t have to travel in order to learn efficiently.
 It’s stimulating environments that help children learn.
-“It’s just that it’s easier to get kids in those challenging and stimulating environments while traveling,” said Nancy.
+“It’s just that it’s easier to get kids in those challenging and stimulating environments while travelling,” said Nancy.

 Isn’t that amazing.
 My wife and I have been taking our kids on camping trips ever since they were infants.
-Now that our kids are older, during the last 6 years we have been able to travel further distances with them.
-I am a firm believer that 1 week on a camping trip provides just as much learning experience as a whole month in the class room.
+Now that our kids are older, during the last 6 years, we have been able to travel further distances with them.
+I am a firm believer that 1 week on a camping trip provides just as much learning experience as a whole month in the classroom.

 In our travels to each of our camping destinations, we have learned history.
 We have learned about nature and science.
 We have experienced new wildlife up close and personal.
-It is impossible to have the same kind of learning experience in a class room.
+It is impossible to have the same kind of learning experience in a classroom.